Ethical Governance for Therapy in Ottawa at Eleusium

 Clinical and Ethical Governance

-All of Eleusium’s psychotherapists and facilitators adhere to the ethical frameworks of the College of Registered Psychotherapists of Ontario (CRPO) and the Canadian Counselling and Psychotherapy Association (CCPA).
+All of Eleusium’s psychotherapists and facilitators adhere to the ethical frameworks of the College of Registered Psychotherapists of Ontario (CRPO), the Ontario Association of Mental Health Professionals, and the Canadian Counselling and Psychotherapy Association (CCPA).

 This includes commitments to informed consent, client autonomy, confidentiality, and evidence-based practice.